 How Can The Ketogenic Diet Boost Immunity?

-At its core, the ketogenic diet includes foods that contain lots of vitamins and minerals that can boost immunity like:
+At its core, the ketogenic diet includes foods that contain vitamins and minerals that can boost immunity like:

 - Broccoli, brussels sprouts, cauliflower, tomatoes, & bell peppers (high in vitamin C)